 I’ve kept everything as simple as possible, but feel free to zhuzh it up a bit, if you are so inclined.
 I had these small fabric leaves in my “fall decor box,” wrote a name on it, and attached it to the paper leaf with just one spot of glue.
 I like the dimension it adds by not being glued down flat.

 This can be as simple as sitting a pretty pear on each plate to hold the place card.
-And the fact that they are edible too is a win-win!
+And the fact that uou can eat them too is a win-win!